RothAndrew/M-Files-Template-VAF-App-With-Nested-UIX-App/README.md

 - Unzip
 - Create Zip of the folder "VAF App With Nested UIX App"
 - Put Zip in (user)/Documents/Visual Studio (version)/Templates/Project Templates/Visual C#/M-Files (Don't Unzip)
-- In Visual Studio click New-Project and find the new template
+- In Visual Studio click New-Project and find the new template and create the project
+- Right click the project
+- Click Manage NuGet Packages
+- Click Restore where it says "Some NuGet packages are missing from this solution"

 ## Installing your app to M-Files
 - Open Post Build Command Line